anoma/nspec/docs/arch/integrations/adapters/evm.md

 ### Wrapper Contract

-The wrapper contract
+The wrapper contract is a forwarder that

 - is only callable by the protocol adapter
 - has the address to the external contract it corresponds to
-- forwards arbitrary calls to the external contract to read and write its state
+- forwards arbitrary calls to the external contract to read and write its state and changes the [call context](https://docs.soliditylang.org/en/latest/units-and-global-variables.html#block-and-transaction-properties)(i.e., `msg.sender` and `msg.data`)
 - returns the call return data to the protocol adapter

+The forwarder design has the purpose to keep custom logic such as

+- callback logic (e.g., required by [ERC-721](https://eips.ethereum.org/EIPS/eip-721) or [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) tokens)
+- escrow logic (e.g., required to wrap owned state into resources)
+- event logic (e.g., required for EVM indexers)

+separate and independent from the protocol adapter contract.
+This allows the wrapper contract to be deployed by untrusted 3rd parties.
+The protocol adapter ensures that each wrapper contract corresponds to a [wrapper resource kind](#wrapper-resource) and therefore binds the two states.

 A minimal implementation is shown below: